 One falls in love with romatic sexualized feelings.
 People stay in love by acting lovingly.

 Acting lovingly entails habits like appreciating, caring, helping and sharing, habits that make a love relationship last.
 These loving habits, habits that spread positive energy make bonding feel safe and gratifying.
 Listening in an appreciative way furthers the spread of love as well.

 Habits that make bonding feel unsafe and insecure, by contrast, erode affection.
 They smother love with negative feelings like anger, depression, and anxiety.
-Eliminating habits like criticism, sarcasm, irritation, blame, neglect or dismissiveness certainly can be a good start to learning how to love.
+Eliminating habits like criticism, sarcasm, irritation, blame, raging, neglect or dismissiveness certainly can be a good start to learning how to love.

 The versatility of love actions